MelonFunction/gween/README.md

 * `begin` is the start value
 * `end` is the ending value
-* `duration` means how much the change will take until it's finished.
+* `duration` means how long the change will take until it's finished.
 It must be a positive number.
 * `easingFunction` can be either a function or a function name (see the easing section below).

 This function only creates and returns the tween.
 It must be captured in a variable